 Health effects

-The use of glazing agents, like that of other food additives, is regulated and authorized by the competent authorities, whose decisions are based on the scientific literature available at the time of the assessment.
+The use of glazing agents, as with other food additives, is regulated and authorized by the competent authorities, whose decisions are based on the scientific literature available at the time of assessment.

-Based on the scientific literature currently available, glazing agents, when used according to specific guidelines, are not harmful to health.[4]
+According to the scientific evidence currently available, glazing agents, when used in accordance with specific guidelines, are not considered harmful to health.[8][9]

 References